cam-douglas/quark/README.md

 # 🚀 QUARK: A Self-Determined, Biologically-Compliant AGI Framework

-QUARK is a modular brain-simulation and AGI framework that is now managed by an **autonomous, roadmap-driven core**.
-The system is designed to evolve according to a series of strategic roadmaps while strictly adhering to biological and safety constraints defined by the AlphaGenome integration.
+> **Project Overview**
+> QUARK is a modular brain-simulation and machine-learning platform that spans molecular genetics → morphogenesis → micro-circuits → cognition.
+> It emphasises biological fidelity, reproducibility and a roadmap-driven autonomous development process.

 ---